3Thiago/grlcasino/README.md

 6. Use `c!stats` to see your stats
 7. Use `c!games` to list current games
 8. Use `c!help` to list commands
+9. Use `c!withdraw <GRLC addr>` to move all your GRLC to the specified address

 Documentation
 -------------